Jac-Zac/My-home-config/README.md

 - I have added my new [`tmux`](https://github.com/tmux/tmux) configuration if anybody is interested
 - I also have aliased top to [`bpytop`](https://github.com/aristocratos/bpytop) to have a nicer looking top
 - I have also configure end installed [`fzf`](https://github.com/junegunn/fzf) with the nord color theme
+- I have Firefox Nightly as a web browser

 ### My nvim configuration if you want to load them